cau-se/ARCHES-PiCar-X/docs/explore/adtf.md

 2. **Peer-to-Peer:** Instead of relying on a central server, ROS-based embedded software systems consist of multiple processes connected at runtime in a peer-to-peer topology.
 The message broker facilitating this communication is called the ROS Master.

-3. **Tool-Based:** ROS features a microkernel design.
+3. **Tool-Based:** ROS features a micro-kernel design.
 Rather than using a monolithic structure with a master module providing all functions (such as a build system or global clock), ROS employs various tools to build and run different components.
 This approach reduces the complexity of the core library and provides developers with significant freedom in their choice of tools and libraries.

 4. **Multi-Lingual:** ROS is designed to be language-neutral, with its specification focused on the messaging layer.
 Connection negotiation and configuration between processes occur via XML-RPC.
 A language-neutral interface definition language describes the messages sent between modules, enabling cross-language development.